 Issue No: 85

 In his book Man in Contradiction, the Reformed Swiss theologian Emil Brunner (1889-1966) wrote: “[F]or every culture, for every epoch of history, the sentence is true: ‘Tell me what kind of God you have, and I will tell you how your humanity stands.'”
 (Brunner 1965, p.
 38f.)
 Thus, for example, man can cling to a God who believes only in himself, who is therefore concerned only with himself, with his own glorification.
-Religious and political institutions, which are only interested in maintaining and expanding their power, welcome such an image of God, because it allows them to establish a mentality of letting oneself be taken care of by authorities and thus of submitting to their power.
-Such institutions, which think they have to tame the people, will prevent any attempt to place man at the center of interest of religions.
+Such an image of God is welcome to religious and political institutions that are only interested in maintaining and expanding their power, because it makes it possible to establish a mentality of letting oneself be taken care of by authorities and thus of submitting to their power.
+Such institutions, which think they have to tame the people, will prevent any attempt to put man at the center of interest of religions.
 However, one can also believe in a God who is not concerned with himself but with man.
 Such an understanding of God gives man back his maturity; man does not have to fight for his autonomy from God, he can rather free himself together with this God, who believes in him, from any form of religious or non-religious paternalism.

 From an Islamic theological perspective, I argue for the concept of a merciful God who believes in man, who wants him and his cooperation, who trusts him and therefore endows him with freedom.

-For with the belief in such a humanistic God, the followers of this God can grow out of their faith a basis to appreciate man as such and to enable a relationship of love, of trust instead of obedience between man and God.
+For with the belief in such a humanistic God, the followers of this God can grow out of their faith a basis to dignify man as such and to enable a relationship of love, trust rather than obedience between man and God.
 The main problem of some religious people, however, is that they start – even if unconsciously – from an image of God that presents God as remote from man.
 They imagine a God who is concerned with his own glorification by people and who wants to make them his puppets, whose role is merely to receive instructions that they must carry out unquestioningly; otherwise they face the wrath of God, or at worst hellfire.

 An Islamic theology of mercy, as outlined in this paper, provides impetus for a dialogical understanding of God and proceeds from the thesis that mercy is an essential characteristic of God.
 For mercy is the most frequent attribute of God that occurs in the Qur’an.

-113 of the 114 Quranic suras begin with the formula “In the name of God, the All-Merciful, the All-Compassionate.”
+113 of the 114 Koranic suras begin with the formula “In the name of God, the All-merciful, the All-merciful.”